 “Leading survey questions send the respondent down a path they wouldn’t necessarily have taken, while loaded questions provide answers dripping in bias delivered by the company, so neither responses can be trusted.
 Avoid these types of questions at all costs,” warns Terri Woods, a psychology blogger at UK Writings and Essay Roo.

-Using two questions in one
+Survey Question Mistake #4: Using two questions in one

 Another common mistake in survey questions is asking something that actually requires two answers, thus severely compromising the data that you gather.
-Such questions are usually referred to as double-barelled questions.
+Such questions are usually referred to as double-barrelled questions.
 Here, you are actually clubbing two questions into one and the respondent may end up giving a skewed answer.

 Here’s an example: